 Transformational Leadership Style - Transformational leadership theory was first published in 1978, and after that it was further developed in 1985.
 Transformational leadership style frameworks are all useful in different situations.
 In organizational or business environment "transformational leadership" is often the most effective leadership style to use and many organizations consider this as the best leadership style.
 Transformational leaders are those leaders who have integrity and high emotional intelligence.
 In this best leadership style leaders motivate their team with a shared vision of the future, and they also communicate well.
+Transformational leaders are also typically self-aware, empathetic, authentic and humble.
 Transformational leaders motivate and regularly inspire their team members because they expect the best from everyone, and they hold themselves responsible for their actions.
 They set clear goals and objectives and then communicate them to team as well as they have good conflict-resolution skills.
 This leadership finally leads to high productivity and engagement.